andrewisen/bim-whale/typedoc.md

 The terminology above will be used throughout this site.

-The method [generateStepInstance()](https://github.bimvalen.se/docs/globals.html#_generatestepinstance) is used to build an entity instance.
+The method [generateStepInstance()](https://github.bimvalen.se/docs/globals.html#_generatestepinstance) is used to build an **entity instance**.

+In other words: [stepFile Class](https://github.bimvalen.se/docs/classes/stepfile.html) will use [generateStepInstance()](https://github.bimvalen.se/docs/globals.html#_generatestepinstance) to generate each IFC Entity.

 **MORE INFO WILL COME**

 ## But, I don't understand

 No worries.
-The goal with the BIM Whale is to teach people how to work with IFC.
+The goal with The BIM Whale is to teach people how to work with IFC.
 However, the learning resources are not ready yet.
 Have some patience!

 ## Contact